Skull Base Reconstruction NYC | Norelle Health

 About the Procedure

 The skull base is the floor of the brain and the roof of the nose and sinuses.
-When a defect forms here, from surgery to remove a tumor, from repair of a cerebrospinal fluid (CSF) leak, or from trauma, the protective barrier between the nasal cavity and the space around the brain is interrupted.
-Skull base reconstruction is the part of the operation that rebuilds this barrier so that CSF stays where it belongs and the brain is protected from infection.
+Skull-base reconstruction rebuilds the barrier between the cranial cavity and the nose after a cerebrospinal fluid (CSF) leak is repaired or a tumor is removed, so that CSF stays where it belongs and the brain is protected from infection.

-Reconstruction is not an afterthought; it is planned as an integral part of skull-base and pituitary surgery.
-The technique is matched to the size and type of the defect and to how much CSF flow is expected.
-Options range from simple grafts for small, low-flow defects to a vascularized flap made from the nasal lining for larger, high-flow defects.
+The closure is matched to the size and location of the defect, how much CSF flow is expected, any prior radiation or surgery, the tissue available, and the patient's healing and pressure risks.
+Options range from small free grafts for low-flow defects to multilayer vascularized flap reconstruction for larger, high-flow defects.

 02